Vita3K/compatibility/README.md

 ### For testers

 You can remove all old labels and give new ones by writing labels under `# Recommended labels` in the issue comment.

+## Copyright

+All trademarks and copyright-written content found on this repository belong to their respective owners.

+Game screenshots are the property of the game's copyright holders.